arsalan5shaik/maze-solver/devlog.md

 - Set up the project structure
 - Create the main file with basic structure
 - Implement utility predicates for accessing list elements (nth element functions)

+## 2025-12-07 4:12

+### Plan for This Session
+Implement predicates to:
+- Get a cell at specific row/column coordinates
+- Calculate the maze dimensions
+- This will be foundation for validation and pathfinding